Windows

 Windows - Software - Uninstall Splashtop Business

-Removes Splashtop Business from Windows endpoints, supporting both 32-bit and 64-bit installations
+Removes Splashtop Business remote access software from Windows endpoints, covering 32-bit and 64-bit installations

 Worklet Details